Inside petrol stations at breaking point - workers abused and desperate

 “People don’t listen.
 They can come from anywhere to sneak in.”

-Down the road at the Shell garage, opposite Lewisham hospital, drivers were blocking the A21 waiting for their chance to fill up on petrol.
+Down the road at the Shell garage, opposite Lewisham Hospital, drivers were blocking the A21 while waiting for their chance to fill up.

 John Gooroovadoo, who had made it to the front of the queue, told The Independent he had been to six other places on Monday morning in the search for fuel.

 “I think it’s terrible,” he said.
 “I’ve been slightly panicking because I’ve got kids and I need to do the school run.

-“I also tried six places yesterday but I couldn’t find anything so I had to try again today.”
+“I also tried six places yesterday but I couldn’t find anything, so I had to try again today.”

-The traffic jam on Lewisham High Street had made Cath 30 minutes late for her appointment at Lewisham Hospital.
-Filling up her car at the Shell garage after the visit, Cath, who did not want to give her family name, told The Independent: “It’s a nightmare.
-This is the first place I’ve been to but my daughter who is an ITU nurse at Kings can’t get diesel anywhere.
+The traffic jam on Lewisham High Street had made Cath 30 minutes late for her appointment at the hospital.
+Filling up her car at the Shell garage after the visit, Cath, who did not want to give her full name, told The Independent: “It’s a nightmare.
+This is the first place I’ve been to, but my daughter, who is an ITU nurse at King’s [College Hospital] can’t get diesel anywhere.

 “You see people filling up their jerry cans.
 That’s not fair.
 It’s just everyone panicking.”

-At the Texaco station in Greenwich, at least two drivers every minute were driving in and turning around again once they realised the place was out of fuel.
+At the Texaco station in nearby Greenwich, at least two drivers every minute were pulling in and turning around, once they realised it was out of fuel.

 The station manager said the chaos had led to violence.

-“We had fuel last night and had massive queues and people started fighting.
+“We had fuel last night and had massive queues and people started fighting,” he added.

 “This was around 10-11 o’clock at night.
 People were waiting at the entrance and then others were coming in through the exit road and jumping the queue.
-They started fighting each other so we had to close the whole place.”
+They started fighting each other so we had to close the whole place.

-He added: “When they started fighting, we called the police but they didn’t come.
+“When they started fighting, we called the police but they didn’t come.
 I had to get another two staff to help sort out the situation.
 And this morning we have no fuel.
 We are getting a delivery later today.

 “We’ve also had people putting petrol in their tanks and then just driving away without paying.
 There is no help for us, this is the problem.”

-The situation was a bit better at an Esso garage on nearby Loampit Vale.
-Although the forecourt was packed with cars, with queues of at least 11 vehicles trying to get in, drivers weren’t having to wait long.
+The situation was slightly better at an Esso garage down the road at Loampit Vale.
+Although the forecourt was packed with cars – with queues of at least 11 vehicles trying to get in – drivers weren’t having to wait long.

 “This was the first place I came to today and I’ve only been here for maybe less than 10 minutes,” said Muhammad Mpagi, who was filling up his car.

-A taxi driver, Mpagi has lost work over recent days, as he didn’t want to drive around looking for fuel.
+Mr Mpagi, who is a taxi driver, said he had lost work over recent days as he didn’t want to drive around looking for fuel.

 Alshon Higgins was filling up two jerry cans at the next petrol pump.
-“My car’s run out flat,” he said, “so I’ve got to fill up these cans and take them home.”
+“My car’s run out flat,” he said.
+“So I’ve got to fill up these cans and take them home.”

-Station manager, Magda, who also didn’t want to share her last name, wanted people to know that there was no problem with supply.
-She said: “There is no problem with the fuel and no problems with the drivers.
+Garage manager Magda, who also wished to withhold her surname, said she wanted people to know that there was no issue with supply.
+She added: “There is no problem with the fuel and no problems with the drivers.
 We’ve got scheduled deliveries every two/three nights and it’s always been enough.
 It’s only now, because people have started to panic buy, that we’re running out.

 “Yesterday we ran out for a few hours and had to close.
 But there is no shortage of fuel or drivers.
-The panicking is not necessary so people just need to go back to buying normally.”
+The panicking is not necessary, so people just need to go back to buying normally.”

-An Esso spokeperson said, “a number of our 200 Tesco Alliance sites (Esco forecourt with a Tesco Express shop) are impacted in some way.
+An Esso spokesperson said: “A number of our 200 Tesco Alliance sites (Esco forecourt with a Tesco Express shop) are impacted in some way.
 We are working closely will all parties in our distribution network to optimise supplies and minimise any inconvenience to customers.
 We apologise to our customers for any inconvenience.”

 The Metropolitan Police have been approached for comment.